Christianity Clarifications (just looking at the facts)

 - Celebrated 50 days after Easter.

-Athens) would also be familiar with speaking in Greek.
-What you and I refer to as multilingualism was interpreted by the
+liberal education in Athens) would also be familiar with speaking in Greek.
+What you and I refer to as multilingualism was interpreted by the uneducated as

 - Minor Days (only noted by the general public).